Paradoxical behavior in Collatz sequences: Heuristic analysis

-Assuming the correctness of Conjecture \ref{conj:mex}, one can study its implications regarding the number of paradoxical sequences.
-Hence, let us consider a paradoxical sequence $\Omega_j(n)$ with $n \geq 3$.
-Let $h$ denote the harmonic mean of the $q$ odd terms of $\,\Omega_{j-1}(n)$ and let $m$ be the smallest one.
+Assuming Conjecture \ref{conj:delay} is true, one can study its implications regarding the number of paradoxical sequences.
+Hence, let us consider a paradoxical sequence $\Omega_j(n)$ with $n>2$.
+Let $h$ denote the harmonic mean of the $q$ odd terms of $\,\Omega_{j-1}(n)$ and let $m$ be the smallest of these terms.
 Since $m$ is odd and greater than 1, we have